 You’ll be asked to change into a hospital gown.
 You should avoid using any type of moisturizer on your breasts and remove all jewelry and any body piercings before the biopsy.

 You might be given a cold pack after the procedure to help with pain and inflammation.
 Wear a bra to help keep the cold pack in place.

 Before the procedure begins, you will have to undress from the waist up.

-Your stereotactic biopsy will take place in an operating room.
-You’ll lie facedown on a padded table with a hole in it.
+You’ll lie face down on a padded table with a hole in it.
 Your breast will drop into this hole.

-The table is raised several feet in the air so your radiologist can access your breast though the hole in the table.
-He or she will then use two plates to firmly compress your breast.
+The table will rise several feet in the air so your radiologist can access your breast though the hole in the table.
+They will then use two plates to firmly compress your breast.
 This allows them to get X-ray pictures of your breast and identify the abnormalities in the breast tissue.

 This part of the procedure can take anywhere from 30 minutes to an hour.

 After the proper images are taken, a small area of your breast will be injected with local anesthesia.
 Then the radiologist will make a small nick in your breast.